Pines-Cheng/agentic-applications-incremental-design/4-plan-and-execute-pattern/plan-and-execute-pattern.md

 import asyncio

 async def main():
+    # the max number of steps to take in the graph
     config = {"recursion_limit": 50}
     inputs = {"input": "among recent top losers in the stock market, give me one that will probably go up again in the near future, don't overthink it"}
     async for event in graph.astream(inputs, config=config):